 - Get out of the area and seek immediate help in a nearby veterinary clinic.

 Boating and fishing with your four-legged best friend can get you hooked!
 Both activities bring so much excitement to both of you as you can enjoy nature, fresh air, the joy of getting your first catch, and cruising along the waters.
-Likewise, learning how to fish with dogs can be an enjoyable and enriching activity for both.
+Likewise, learning how to fish and hunt with dogs can be an enjoyable and enriching activity for both.

 But to enjoy these activities, you must take extra steps to keep it safe for your furry friend.
 So, make sure to keep these reminders in mind before you head out on an offshore fishing or boating trip with dogs.
 Tight lines!